 The da Vinci® surgical system is a relatively new approach to minimally invasive surgery in which robotic techniques are used.
 Where laparoscopic surgery also employs a minimally invasive approach, in laparoscopy the surgeon is limited to rigid and fairly restricted movements.
 The da Vinci surgical system offers more flexibility and control and permits precise, effective results in a wide range of surgical procedures.

 Loop electrosurgical excision procedure (LEEP) is used to treat abnormal cells found on the surface of the cervix.
-During the procedure, the abnormal cells are removed to prevent development of cervical cancer.
+During the procedure, the abnormal cells are removed to prevent the development of cervical cancer.

 Wire loops attached to an electrosurgical generator cut away the affected tissue, causing the cells to heat and burst.
 The tissue removed is sent to a lab for further evaluation, including ensuring that the abnormal area has been fully removed.
 An assessment as to the cause of the growth of abnormal tissue will also be done.
 The LEEP procedure takes 20-30 minutes and can be performed in the office.
 A local anesthetic is administered to minimize pain.